Violence against women in Mexico: General Law on Women's Access to a Life Free of Violence (2007)

-The General Law on Women's Access to a life Free of Violence(GLWALFV) was introduced the February 1, 2007 with the aim to prevent and eradicate gender-based violence, by combining the efforts among the Federation, Federal entities and municipalities.
+The General Law on Women's Access to a Life Free of Violence (GLWALFV) was introduced the February 1, 2007 with the aim to prevent and eradicate gender-based violence, by combining the efforts among the Federation, Federal entities and municipalities.
 It established the regulations to guarantee Mexican women a life without violence, according to the constitutional principles of equality and justice.
 As well as to enforce a democracy to strengthen the sovereignty of the state and its laws.
 This law recognizes all the international treaties on Human Rights and gender-based violence that the Mexican state ratified.

 The GLWALFV in point IV, Article 5 in Chapter I defines 'Violence against women' as: Any act or omission, based on their gender, that causes them psychological, physical, patrimonial, economic, sexual damage, suffering or death, in the private and the public matter.
 It recognizes 6 types of violence: psychological violence, physical violence, patrimonial violence, economic violence, sexual violence and any other analogous forms that harm the integrity or freedom of women.
 Furthermore, Article 21 of Chapter V recognizes 'Femicide violence' as: the extreme form of gender violence against women, produced by the violation of their human rights in the public and private spheres, produced by misogynistic behaviors that can lead to social and state impunity which can culminate in homicide and other forms of violent death of women.

 Reports by Amnesty International have shown that this law has not been very effective due to poor implementation and a minimal change in police investigations following reports of different kinds of violence.

+The first three chapters have been summarized.